mikoherman/sudoku-generator/README.md

 - Implementation of a **backtracking algorithm** to solve Sudoku puzzles
 - **Event-driven design** to decouple components and improve modularity
 - Clean project structure with strong **separation of concerns**, organized by feature in dedicated directories
+- Thorough unit testing using the NUnit testing framework, ensuring high code reliability and regression safety
+- Use of Moq to isolate dependencies and simulate external behavior in unit tests
 - Descriptive, atomic **Git commits** on isolated feature branches for clear version control
 - Thorough **XML documentation** to support maintainability and IDE tooling